Andriy Kostin: Competition for head of SAPO

 Kostin was among the 37 candidates who qualified for an interview, which was scheduled for 4 June 2021.
 Olena Shcherban, a lawyer of the Anti-Corruption Action Center, stated that Kostin should have been ineligible under the criteria for political neutrality, since he was a member of the Servant of the People party and was the head of the Verkhovna Rada legal policy committee.
 In his "integrity interview", Kostin was questioned by the commission about his visit to Crimea, occupied by Russian security forces.
 Following his integrity interview, Kostin did not qualify for further steps in the competition.

 Legislative actions

 In July 2021, while legislation for creating the Ukrainian Ethics Council was being debated, Kostin proposed an amendment to reduce the mandate of international members of the Council from six years, as proposed by the Venice Commission, to three years.
 His amendment was rejected.

 Minsk agreements

 In November 2021, as deputy chair of the Ukrainian delegation to the Trilateral Contact Group on Ukraine negotiating the Minsk agreements that aimed to resolve the War in Donbas, Kostin stated that the Russian delegation "didn't want to continue" negotiations on a draft law for local self-government in Donbas.

 Prosecutor General

-On 27 July 2022, Kostin was voted by Verkhovna Rada, the Ukrainian Parliament, as the new Prosecutor General of Ukraine, in replacement of Iryna Venediktova.
+On 27 July 2022, Kostin was voted by the Verkhovna Rada, the Ukrainian parliament, as the new Prosecutor General of Ukraine, in replacement of Iryna Venediktova.